malandrakisgeo/katakerm/README.md

 A verbal description of the algorithm follows.

 1. If the given input is less than 32bytes, it is copied to a 32byte array as is and padded with zeros.
-Else, it is broken into 32-byte chunks whose respective bytes are xored with each other, as well as with their chunk number.
+Else, it is broken into 32-byte chunks whose respective bytes are xored with each other, as well as with their chunk number (or individual position for the ones remaining).
 Let M the result of this operation.

 2) The original input length L used to deduce an xor-operation value X as follows:
 <br>for any input of length L <= 127, X=L.